-- Sensations created by the electrical impulses help your brain to correctly identify the location of your pelvic floor muscles. - A STIM device will stimulate the muscles to work (contract).
-It's possible to change the settings to favour different types of muscle fibre, and to do exercises in different ways, for example, longer or shorter muscle holds. - You can practise contracting your muscles along with the machine to prepare for "real life" scenarios where you can't access your device. - The machine can help you to "hold" a muscle contraction while you concentrate on learning to breathe and move at the same time. - You can practise using pre-set programmes or set up a custom programme of your own. - You can use the skills you learn when working with the machine to improve your pelvic floor practise when exercising without the machine.
+- Sensations created by the electrical impulses help your brain to correctly identify the location of your pelvic floor muscles. - You can practise contracting your muscles along with the machine to prepare for "real life" scenarios where you can't access your device. - The machine can help you to "hold" a muscle contraction while you concentrate on learning to breathe and move at the same time. - You can use the skills you learn when working with the machine to improve your pelvic floor practise when exercising without the machine.